Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

-Sure, we all know some marketing pieces simply don’t work out as intended and won’t get used.
+Sure, some marketing pieces don’t work out as intended and are sales reps never use them.
 But 90 percent!
 Even if the figure is overstated, any percentage of collateral going unused is too much.

-This issue can be traced back to two MAJOR disconnects:
+This issue is usually traced back to two MAJOR disconnects:

 - Between marketers AND their sales teams

 The common denominator is MARKETING.
 Here are five things that cause disconnects between marketers and the reps they develop content for and their customer base.
 I’ve also included tips and best practices on how to build better connections that will ensure marketing content will be used.

 Marketing develops content that doesn’t align with the buyer journey.